 Based on the collected test run results, ALM Octane creates automated test and test run entities.
 For details, see Creating automated test entities.

 Assign tests to application modules, backlog items, and ALM Octane users.
 You can assign items manually or set up rules to automatically assign automated tests to specific application modules and test owners.
+For details on application modules and the backlog tree, see Build and maintain the application module tree and Build the product backlog.

 The automated tests results are then incorporated into your product and release quality reports.